 Just shy of three months later, a wildlife photographer trudging through the woodland of Missoula came across a grisly scene.
 Poking out from the earth was a human foot.
 Police arrived at the scene and unearthed the body of a young woman.
 The pathologist determined that she had been dead for around three months.
 Police trawled through missing person reports yet none matched the features of the dead woman.
 Whoever she was, she had met a brutal death; there were three gunshot wounds to her head.
 With no identification, she became known as Debbie Deer Creek.

 Then in September of 1985, a bear hunter found skeletal remains scattered across a hillside in West Missoula.
 She had two bullets lodged into her skull.
-She had no personal items which could identify her and she became known as “Christy Crystal Creek.”2 She was likely of Asian ethnicity and had dental work unique to Asia.
+She had no personal items which could identify her and she became known as “Christy Crystal Creek.”2 Forensic experts at the time theorised that she was likely of Asian ethnicity and had dental work unique to Asia.
 She was likely left-handed and took care of her teeth.

 The following year on the 12th of December, 1985, Mike and Teresa Shook and their three young children had just finished up their dinner when they heard a violent knock on their front door.
 When Mike opened the door, a man lunged at him with a butcher knife, stabbing him to death.
 Teresa was dragged to the bedroom where she was tied up and then raped and stabbed to death.
 Afterwards, the man set the house on fire in a bid to conceal evidence but miraculously, the Shook’s three children escaped the blaze unharmed.